acarsgithub/DataRecording/README.md

 * PLY output
 * BIN output

 Up to now, PNG is the most useful format for us.
 However, we are planning on looking into the other formats and seeing how useful that they might be for obtaining useful information to help create the visualization system.
-In the usage example on the link to rs-convert placed above, you will see that to properly convert, the terminal prompt must be in the format:
+In the usage example on the link to rs-convert, you will see that to properly convert from bag files that the terminal prompt must be in the following format:
  - *rs-convert.exe -v test -i 1.bag*.

 We found that it is helpful to replace *test* with the folder destination that you want to save the PNG files to.
 This is something we had to discover on our own, but a useful tool.

 We also modified the rs-record-playback file to start recording with the Intel435i as soon as the program starts running and to continuously record while it is running, until the program is killed.
-We believed that this was going to be very useful for the overall application, making it quicker to start recording and helping us revolve around the issue of needing to press buttons on the rs-record-playback user interface to start recording.
+We believed that this was going to be very useful for the overall application we needed to create, making it quicker to start recording and helping us revolve around the issue of needing to press buttons on the rs-record-playback user interface to start recording.
 Our plan was to control the recording through beacon signals (explained in the next section).
-Having this setup makes it a lot easier.
-We did manage to modify the code and get the result that we needed, but we ran into an issue converting the bag file that we obtained with rs-convert.
+We did manage to modify the code and get the result that we needed, but we ran into an issue converting the bag file that we obtained.
 Since our plan was to abruptly kill the program, it turns out that we cause a "bag unindexed" error that comes about from the unexpected interruption of the recording process.
 The modified code that we made is included in the repositiory named rs-record-playback-modified.
 As of now, because of the interruption issue, this is still an ongoing process.
 We also created an executable of the program, which is also included in this repository.

+#### Current issue: We cannot just unexpectedly kill the program, so we must work aorund this issue.

 #### Following this, we managed to reach the first big stage throughout the project: we fully set up the SDK realsense viewer, recorded with the depth mapping Intel 435i, stored the recording into bag files, and converted the bag files to a suitable format for our visualization purposes.